hidroh/hidroh.github.io/_posts/2016-02-27-richtext-textview-versus-webview.markdown

 The example article has 7 images of various sizes with a combined file sizes of 2MB which would become bitmaps in memory.
 The amount of memory needed depends on how we sample or resize the fetched images, but all of them will need to be in memory at the same time regardless.
 If we have an article which holds an arbitrary number of images, we may run into the dreaded `OutOfMemoryException` very quickly.
 Thus for this use case, `TextView` is a clear no go.

 On the other hand, `WebView` historically has been optimized to be memory efficient.
-[Under the hood](https://medium.com/@camaelon/what-s-in-a-web-browser-83793b51df6c) (*highly recommended read!*), it loads content into tiles visible on screen and recycles them as we scroll, resulting in incredibly low memory profile.
+Under the hood[^medium] (*highly recommended read!*), it loads content into tiles visible on screen and recycles them as we scroll, resulting in incredibly low memory profile.
 However, it needs to use more GPU and CPU to process and draw those tiles into pixels on the fly, probably explaining why it consumes more GPU and CPU than `TextView`.

 So the trade-off here is between memory versus CPU & GPU consumption.